 “EARTHDAY.ORG works with global partners to reforest areas in dire need of rehabilitation, including areas with some of the world’s communities most at-risk from climate change and environmental degradation.
 We have also conducted broad tree planting in the wake of environmental disasters.”

 Here’s how you can help: $1 = one tree.

-So, if you’re a novice gardener or you don’t even own a shovel, don’t waste your money buying supplies from Home Depot or Lowe’s.
-You could donate to the Canopy Project instead, and know that your cash is going even further.
+So, if you’re a novice gardener or you don’t even own a shovel, don’t blow a ton of money buying supplies from Home Depot or Lowe’s.
+You could donate to the Canopy Project instead, and know that your cash is going further.

 We’ll go over some of the FAQs from the website:

 How does reforestation help the planet?

 Since the beginning of the 20th century, the world’s forests have lost about 20% of their coverage.
 According to the United Nations’ Food and Agriculture Organization, about 18 million acres of forest are lost every year, and roughly half of Earth’s tropical forests have already been cleared.
 EARTHDAY.ORG recognizes that planting billions of trees across the world is one of the biggest and cheapest ways of taking CO2 out of the atmosphere to tackle the climate crisis.
 Not only do forests act as carbon sinks, but they also provide vital habitat for animals and ecological services for humans, such as purifying the air we breathe and regulating local temperatures.

 How does the project handle planting?

 Our projects typically include the growing of saplings in nurseries for 6-12 months before planting, as well as pruning and maintenance of trees for the first couple of years of their lives.
 This helps us maximize the number of trees that survive to maturity.
 In most cases, nursery and maintenance staff are local workers who gain valuable skills that help them serve as responsible stewards of the restored habitat.